mukul-rathi/old-personal-website/_posts/2018-08-29-FeedForwardNeuralNet.md

 * *tanh* - $$\tanh(z)= \frac{e^z-e^{-z}}{e^z+e^{-z}}$$ this squashes output in range \[-1,1\].
 * *ReLU (Rectified Linear Unit)* - $$ ReLU(z) = max(0,z)$$ - this clamps all negative values to zero, and leaves the rest of the values unchanged - it is a very simple yet highly effective activation function.

-One other activation function used is the softmax function, which is used for the output in many neural networks - we will look at it in a later blog post.
+One other activation function used specifically in the output layer is the softmax function, which is used for multi-class classification problems - we will look at it in a later blog post.

 ## Creating a Neural Network